 This week, my double batch dinner is this super simple crockpot pork chop recipe.
 Add your pork chops to the slow cooker cover with 2 cans of cream of mushroom soup and cook on low for 8 hours.
+Bone in pork tends to be more tender, but any cut of pork chop will do for this recipe.
 I served this with egg noodles and green beans the first night and peas the second night.

 Pork Chops – $4.82

 2 cans cream of mushroom soup – 2 x $.49

 - Season the pork as desired.
 Layer in the crockpot and then cover with 2 cans of cream of mushroom soup and 3/4 cup water or broth.

 - Cook on low for 8-9 hours or on high for 4-5 hours.

 This is one of the kids favorite dinners so I try and make it often.
 I honestly can’t complain because it’s simple and delicious!
 Plus, it’s a meatless meal that is really filling.